rails-engine/action-store/README.md

  @user1.destroy_action(:follow, target: @user3)
 ```

-## Builtin relations and methods
+## Built-in relations and methods

-When you called `action_store`, ActionStore will define Many-to-Many relations for User and Target model.
+When you call `action_store`, ActionStore will define many-to-many relations for User and Target models.

-for example:
+For example:

 ```rb
 class User < ActiveRecord::Base